 7. Sticky CTA

-A sticky "primary action" button at the bottom of the screen lifts conversions 10–25% on mobile.
+A sticky "primary action" button at the bottom of the screen lifts conversions 10 to 25% on mobile.
 Users always know what the next action is.

 8. Test on a real device